bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 Then run `:PlugInstall` to install both the fzf command-line tool and associated Vim plugin.

-You may wonder, if one has already installed the fzf command-line tool why bother with installing it again via a Vim plugin?
+You may wonder, if one has already installed the fzf command-line tool, why bother with installing it again via a Vim plugin?
 Basically to maintain runtime synchronization between the Vim plugin and command-line tool.

-If using a different plugin manager please adjust the above statements appropriately.
+If using a different plugin manager, please adjust the above statements appropriately.

 Usage